student-vishudhakate/E-commerce/READ.md

 - Mark tasks as complete
 - Delete tasks from the list
 - Save tasks locally in the browser

+## Technologies used:
+- HTML
+- CSS
+- Javascript

 ## Usage

 1. Clone the repository: